Hung-Chi970104/Machine_Learning/Project/Car_Prediction/REPORT.md

 - Feature importances show that log-transformed features and engine-per-cylinder were most influential

 ## Final Thought
-With this RMSE and R^2, the model did a quite solid job, although not good enough for production, due to its stability and descent average distance from the true values
+With this RMSE and R^2, the model did a quite solid job, although not good enough for production, due to its stability and descent average distances from the true values

 ## Others' projects
 - https://www.kaggle.com/code/sawdi777/car-price-full-regression#Project-Overview